Secure CheckoutPersonal information is secured with SSL technology.

 - Demonstrates the use of neuropsychological tests and screening tools in diagnosing and differentiating patients with dementia

-- Outlines which investigation strategy and which neuropsychological test work best for assessing patients for different neurodegenerative diseases
+- Outlines which investigation strategy and neuropsychological tests work best for assessing patients for different neurodegenerative diseases

 - Reviews specific interventions to slow the progress of dementia wherever possible